francescoperera/Entree/README.md

 Individual data points are transformed into NDJSON format where the object parameters are defined by the user in user-input.json.
 Entree is able to read in files that are either in JSON or NDJSON format.
-Currently Entree works as a command line tool (clt).
+Currently Entree works as a command line tool (clt), where the user defines the inputs a json config file (user-input.json).
+For more information about this config file, check [User-Input](./docs/User-Input.md)

 ## Why?
 Data is messy and is defined in an inconsistent manner.
 Depending on the source, data that refer to the same concept